oscarsaleta/P4Web/README.md

 ## Acknowledgements

-This project would not be possible without the support of Joan Torregrossa, from the GSD UAB, and the original authors of P4: J. C. Artés, C. Herssens, P. De Maesschalck, F. Dumortier and J. Llibre.
+This project would not be possible without the support of Joan Torregrossa, and the original authors of P4: J. C. Artés, C. Herssens, P. De Maesschalck, F. Dumortier and J. Llibre.

 ## Screenshots